xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

 There is one subtle but crucial difference, which  is  what makes the  whole  thing  work.
 Notice  the  square brackets  in  the definition  of a relation.
-This means that  the  relop  and  the second expression are OPTIONAL.
+This means that  the  relop  and  the second expression are _optional_.

-A strange consequence of this grammar (and one shared  by  C)  is that EVERY expression  is  potentially a Boolean expression.
+A strange consequence of this grammar (and one shared  by  C)  is that _every_ expression  is  potentially a Boolean expression.
 The parser will always be looking  for a Boolean expression, but will "settle" for an arithmetic one.
 To be honest,  that's  going  to slow down the parser, because it has to wade through  more layers